1906–07 Georgia Bulldogs basketball team

-The 1906–07 Georgia Bulldogs basketball team represented the University of Georgia during the 1906–07 college men's basketball season.
-The team finished the season with an overall record of 2–0.
+The 1906–07 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1906–07 IAAUS men's basketball season.
+Led by Walter T. Forbes in his second and final year as head coach, the Bulldogs compiled an overall record of 2–0 with an identical mark in conference play.